xanthospap/iers2010/README.md

 # Prerequisites <a name="introduction"></a>

-The C++ library [ggdatetime](https://github.com/xanthospap/ggdatetime) is used in the library functions to handle datetime instances when needed.
+The C++ library [ggdatetime](https://github.com/xanthospap/ggdatetime) is used in the library to handle datetime instances when needed.
 Hence, you should have [ggdatetime](https://github.com/xanthospap/ggdatetime) on your system.

+The C++ library [ggeodesy](https://github.com/xanthospap/ggeodesy) is used to handle basic geodesy when needed.
+Again, you should have the library installed (on your system) to successefuly compile this library.

+Vector/Matrix operations are implemented using the [eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) library.
+Availability of this library is also mandatory.

 # Compilation / Installation <a name="installation"></a>